Aussiepom (Australian Shepherd & Pomeranian Mix): Info, Pictures, Facts

-When it comes to choosing your Aussiepom puppy, there is not really much of a difference between male and females dogs.
-Male Aussiepoms are usually a little bigger than females and do tend to be a surer of themselves than female Aussiepoms, but these are quite minor differences.
+When it comes to choosing your Aussiepom puppy, there is not really much of a difference between male and female dogs.
+Male Aussiepoms are usually a little bigger than females and do tend to be surer of themselves than female Aussiepoms, but these are quite minor differences.

 Unless you have a real preference for one over the other, we recommend that the sex of your puppy should be less of a consideration than their personality.
 Ideally, when choosing an Aussiepom puppy, you should avoid both the most boisterous and the shyest puppies of the litter, and instead pick one that is both active and curious.